MattMoore050783/MS4-PJC-Plant-Services/README.md

 New products can be entered via the Django Admin panel or the SQLLite Database can be imported by using the following command python3 manage.py loaddata

-Create a superuser with the following command: python3 manage.py runserver and entering your email, username and password.
+Create a superuser with the following command: python3 manage.py createsuperuser and entering your email, username and password.

 Run the app by entering the following command: python3 manage.py runserver